 4. Assemble.
 Pour into a greased 9×13-inch baking dish.
 Sprinkle with remaining cheese.

 5. Bake.
 Bake on the lower-middle rack for 35-50 minutes, until the center puffs.
-Check halfway through, and tent with foil if getting too dark on the edges.
+Check halfway through, and tent with foil if the edges are getting too dark.

 6. Garnish.
 Sprinkle with the remaining green onions or cilantro.
 Delicious served warm or at room temp.